The National Coalition Against Domestic Violence And What It Can Do To Help

 Remember My Name

-Hope & Power for Your Personal Finances
+Hope & Power For Your Personal Finances

 To address this common barrier, the NCADV partnered with The National Endowment for Financial Education to create a program called Hope & Power for Your Personal Finances: A Rebuilding Guide Following Domestic Violence.
 This program is designed to help those who are leaving behind domestic violence situations to regain understanding and control of their finances.
-It teaches victims and survivors to make the most out of their financial situation and understand how to rebuild it in a positive way for their future.
+It can teach survivors to make the most out of their financial situation and understand how to rebuild it in a positive way for their future.
 That way, those who are afraid to leave their abuser for financial reasons can see their options.

 The Disarm Domestic Violence Program

 Recently, several nonprofit organizations, including the NCADV, partnered together to launch the Disarm Domestic Violence program.
 This program is a partnership between the NCADV and the Alliance for Gun Responsibility Foundation, the Prosecutors Against Gun Violence, and the Educational Fund to Stop Gun Violence.
 The goal of this initiative is to help disarm abusers by taking steps to remove firearms from their possession.
-This helps protect the victims of survivors of domestic violence from losing their lives since domestic violence assaults involving a firearm are 12 times more likely to result in death.